Lyrenhex/twedia/README.md

-    "musicDir": "Absolute path to the folder containing the music (Artist -> Album -> Song.mp3)", "musicFile": "Absolute path to the file read by OBS for on-screen music credit.", "oauthToken": "OAuth Token for the bot's IRC connection to chat.", "pubsubOauthToken": "OAuth Token for the bot's PubSub connection (different to above -- this is generated using the web auth flow on first run)", "musicCollectionURL": "https://lyrenhex.com/stream-content/music.json (replace with your own :))", "chatCommands": [
+    "musicDir": "Absolute path to the folder containing the music (Artist -> Album -> Song.mp3)", "musicFile": "Absolute path to the file read by OBS for on-screen music credit.", "oauthToken": "OAuth Token for the bot's IRC connection to chat.", "pubsubOauthToken": "OAuth Token for the bot's PubSub connection (different to above -- this is generated using the web auth flow on first run, and does not need to be included in the config file when first running the application)", "musicCollectionURL": "https://lyrenhex.com/stream-content/music.json (replace with your own :) - this may be a local file path!)", "chatCommands": [
         {
             "trigger": "!example",
             "action": {
                 "type": "tts",
                 "text": "Something for the TTS system to speak!
-(NB. this uses Google Cloud; please see their docs for the Go library to set this up)"
+(NB. this uses Google Cloud; please see steps 2 and 3, and/or their docs for the Go library, to set this up)"
             }
         }
     ],